GonzaloGuajardo/GonzaloGuajardo/README.md

 ## Hi, I’m Gonzalo Guajardo 👋👋

-### I’m a passionate student of software and web development and I aspire to be a good developer, contributing skills with me learning capacity, adaptation, and decision.
+### Recently graduated Software Technology Engineer with solid problem-solving skills and focus on results.
+Practical experience in software development and project management, as well as demonstrated ability to work in a team.
+Passionate about innovation and continuous learning, seeking to contribute to challenging and dynamic projects.

 🟣 I’m currently working to improve my skills regarding web development by carrying out different projects to review previous knowledge.